Meeting Your Needs

 SGR invites manuscripts on a wide variety of groups and teams and their relevant issues.
 We especially seek research conducted from interdisciplinary perspectives.
 We also seek review papers that summarize and synthesize emerging areas within the field.
 Submissions should make contributions in theory, method, and/or practice.
 SGR is not restricted to a particular theoretical or methodological stance.
-We remind authors that both the journal’s review board and general readership is interdisciplinary and international; authors are encourage to consider this in developing and writing their manuscripts.
+We remind authors that both the journal’s review board and general readership are interdisciplinary and international; authors are encouraged to consider this in developing and writing their manuscripts.

 SGR prefers to receive manuscripts in which data are collected about groups and from all group members.
 When data are missing, authors should clearly describe how missing data were handled, and the implication of missing data on interpretation.
 Data collected from individuals in groups and analyzed at the individual level can be submitted; however, authors should clearly identify the study’s contribution to the study of groups.

 SGR encourages authors to state the purpose of the manuscript and study in the introduction in a brief and meaningful manner.
 Literature reviews should be analytical as well as descriptive.
 To aid the ease of reading, authors are encouraged to examine long lists of citations for recency and relevance.
 If possible, limit citation strings to three most relevant and recent entries following the abbreviation “e.g.,”